 Curb and Gutter Repair is five years behind schedule.
-In fact, areas in the north, south-east, and west that were annexed in 1960 still have streets without curbs, gutters, or drainage.
-According to Mr. Dutton, 'the backlog of work is immense.'
+In fact, areas in the north, south-east, and west that were annexed in 1960 still have streets without curbs, gutters or drainage.
+According to City Enginneer D'Arcy Dutton, "the backlog of work is immense", ---yet they still talk about the necessity of 'job creation'!

 Existing Parks and Recreation Facilities require improved drainage, washrooms, and more frequent lawn cutting.
-P.U.C. swimming pools were forced to close two weeks early this year because they ran out of money.
+P.U.C. swimming pools were forced to close two weeks early in 1984 because they ran out of money.